Lt. Gilbert Hadley's plane, the B-24D he named 'Hadley's Harem', serial number 41-24311. 1943.

 B-24D 'Hadley's Harem' - Istanbul Turkey, 2018

 First Lieutenant Gilbert "Gib" Hadley, the well liked young pilot in the 344th bomb Squadron of the 98th Bomb Group, and 9th Air Force.
 He named his airplane, Hadley's Harem, to denote how many women, he said, were fond of him.
 Hadley flew on Operation Tidal Wave to Ploesti, Romania, with his friends in the 344th Bomb Squadron of the 98th Bombardment Group.
-His plane was took two direct flak hits, one killing his bombardier, and the other damaging two of his engines, before he approached and bombed his target, White IV.
+His plane took two direct flak hits in the nose, approaching his target, White IV, one killing his bombardier, and the other damaging two of his engines, before he approached and bombed his target, White IV.
 He survived attacking Ploesti and had joined up with Col. John Kane in, Hail Columbia, South of Ploesti, in order to fly to safety with company for his crippled ship.
 He made it as far as just past the the south Turkish coast close to Nicosia, Cyprus, but had to turn back from the group of straggler B-24s in the darkness with low engine oil and fuel.
-Hadley finally lost his fight with his failing, Harem, and crashed into the sea after losing his last two engines, just off the Turkish coast.
-Both Hadley and his copilot were trapped in the plane's collapsed cockpit and drowned.
+Hadley finally lost his fight with his failing, Harem, and crashed into the Aegean sea after losing his last two engines, just off the Turkish coast.
+Both Hadley and his copilot.
+Lt.
+James Lindsey, were trapped in the plane's collapsed cockpit and drowned.
 Aug 1, 1943.

 The B-24D, named, Hadley's Harem, was Lt.
-Gilbert Hadley's personal airplane and the one he flew on the mission to destroy Hitler's oil refineries at Ploesti Romania in 1943.
-As he was approaching his target refinery, code named, "White IV", Hadley's Harem took two direct flak hits, killing his bombardier, damaging two engines.
+Gilbert Hadley's personal airplane and the one he flew on the mission to destroy Hitler's oil refineries at Ploesti, Romania, in 1943.
+As Hadley was approaching his target refinery, code named, "White IV", Hadley's Harem, took two direct flak hits, killing his bombardier.
+Lt.
+Leon Storms, instantly, and damaging two engines.
 “We were two to three miles from our target, flying about 50 feet off the ground when we got hit,” one of the gunners, SSgt.
 Newton, remembers.
-“We couldn’t turn because we were in a tight formation with the other planes behind us and in our flight, so we kept flying, powering up to clear the smokestacks 200 feet tall.”
+“We couldn’t turn because we were in a tight formation with the other planes behind us and in our flight, so we kept flying, powering up to clear the smokestacks ahead of us, 200 feet tall.”

-Lt.
-Hadley and Copilot James Lindsey of Texarkana, Texas, pointed their damaged airplane toward Cyprus, then veered south toward Turkey.
-They jettisoned their bombs and ordered the crew to get rid of everything else, ammunition, fire extinguishers, Mae West life preservers, parachutes, anything to lighten the airship, which was now struggling to stay in the air on only two good engines.
-South of Ploesti, they joined up with another group of shot up straggler B-24s, like themselves, led by the 98th Bomb Group's Leader, Col. John R. "Killer" Kane, in his B-24D that he had twice named, Hail Columbia, and they continued following the entire group of planes south, to try make it to the British air base at Nicosia, Cyprus.
+Upon leaving the refinery area behind them, Lt.
+Hadley and Copilot James Lindsey of Texarkana, Texas, pointed their damaged airplane south toward Turkey and Cyprus.
+They jettisoned their bombs and ordered their crew to get rid of everything else, ammunition, fire extinguishers, Mae West life preservers, parachutes, anything to lighten the airship, which was struggling to stay in the air on only two good engines.
+South of Ploesti, they joined up with another group of shot up straggler B-24s, like themselves, led by the 98th Bomb Group's Leader, Col. John R. "Killer" Kane, in his B-24D that he had twice named, Hail Columbia, and continued following the entire group of planes south, first, to try make it out of the area alive, and, then, to the British air base at Nicosia, Cyprus.

 Newton remembers Hadley asking his fellow crew members, “You want to try the beach - or the water?”
 Shortly thereafter, the two remaining engines failed and froze, out of gas and engine oil, and the ship plunged 150 feet, hitting the water nose first and breaking into three pieces, in the sea off the coast of Antalya in Turkey.
 Neither Lt.
 Hadley, nor Lt.
 Lindsey, emerged from the sinking wreckage.
 They were caught in their collapsed cockpit and drowned.
 Seven of the crew of ten escaped their sinking B-24 after crashing while trying to ditch, and were able to swim to shore.
 The seven survivors were captured by the Turks, and survived the war, interned. ~ Aircraft Failed To Return (FTR) - Ploesti oil refinery raid.
 Pilot 1st Lt.
 Gilbert B. Hadley, (KIA) - Copilot 2nd Lt.
 James Rex Lindsey, (KIA) - Bombardier Leon Storms, (KIA).
 All crewmen received DFCs for flying the mission.
 Both pilots, Lt.
 Gilbert Hadley, Lt.
 James Rex Lindsey, and Bombardier Lt.
 Leon M. Storms, received their Distinguished Flying Crosses and Purple Hearts, posthumously, for their valor and sacrifice over Ploesti.
 August 1, 1943.
 MACR 167.